Make your Outlook email accessible to people with disabilities

 Paragraph group on the ribbon in Outlook.

-4. Under Spacing, select the spacing options you want and then select OK.
+4. Under Spacing, select the spacing options you want and then select OK in new Outlook or classic Outlook.

 Paragraph dialog box in Outlook.